Ricette di Sicilia

 - 2

-Dissolve the yeast in a little tepid water with a pinch of caster sugar.
+Dissolve the yeast in a little lukewarm water with a pinch of caster sugar.

 - 3

-In a large bowl, pour in the semolina flour and add the dissolved yeast, salt, and the remaining water bit by bit, mixing until you get a soft batter.
+In a large bowl, pour in the semolina flour, add the dissolved yeast, salt, and gradually mix in the remaining water until you get a soft batter.

 - 4

-Stir in the fennel seeds and soaked raisins until evenly combined.
+Stir in the fennel seeds and raisins, making sure they're evenly distributed.

 - 5

-Cover the bowl with a cloth and leave to prove for 3-4 hours, or until the mixture has doubled in size.
+Cover the bowl with a cloth and leave to prove for 3 to 4 hours, until the mixture has doubled in size.

 - 6

-Heat plenty of vegetable oil to 170°C and drop spoonfuls of the batter in, frying until golden and crisp.
+Heat plenty of vegetable oil to 170°C and spoon in small portions of batter, frying until golden and crisp.

 - 7

-Lift the fritters out with a slotted spoon, drain on kitchen paper, then toss in caster sugar while still warm.
+Drain the fritters on kitchen paper and toss them in caster sugar while still warm.

 - 8